ecmwf/IonBeam/docs/messaging-interface.rst

      - Complete metadata describing dataset and variable mappings (see below)
    * - ``payload_location``
      - String
-     - Object storage URI where Arrow IPC data is stored
+     - Object storage URI for the observation data
    * - ``start_time``
      - ISO 8601 DateTime
      - Start of the temporal range covered by this data (UTC)